ewradcliffe/Heritage-Housing/README.md

 ### 04 - Feature Engineering
 This section, together with Data Cleaning, forms the data preparation phase of CRISP-DM.
 Both correlation studies and machine learning models require data to be in specific formats, and we have a variety of transformation tools available for this purpose.
 Before applying these transformations, we first evaluate their effects.

 A function is used to analyse the impact of different transformations on the variables.
 For ordinal variables that are not already in ordinal format, we apply the OrdinalEncoder from sklearn.
-For numerical variables, the Power Transformer is selected to address skewness and stabilize variance.
+For numerical variables, the Power Transformer from Pythons Feature Engine library is selected to address skewness and stabilise variance.

 The Data Inspection notebook revealed a significant number of outliers.
-Instead of removing them, we use the Windsoriser, which caps extreme values at specified minimum and maximum limits.
+Instead of removing them, we use the Windsoriser from Feature Engine, which caps extreme values at specified minimum and maximum limits.
 This approach retains more observations while mitigating the influence of outliers.

-Next, we examine the impact of Feature Scaling, which standardizes variables to a common scale.
+Next, we examine the impact of Feature Scaling, which standardises variables to a common scale.
 This prevents any single variable from disproportionately influencing the model.
+We choose the StandardScaler from Feature Engine.

 Finally, we assess feature correlations using Pearson and Spearman correlation tests.
 Features with strong correlations (above 0.6) are identified for removal.
 Eliminating these redundant features reduces the model’s complexity and training time without compromising accuracy.

 ### 05 - Price Correlation Study
 The Price Correlation Study addresses the first business requirement: understanding how house attributes correlate with sale prices and generating data for client visualisations on our dashboard.
 This study also supports testing our three hypotheses.